WORLD AUTISM AWARENESS

 Guildford Farmers Market

-On World Autism Awareness Day (2nd April) Jigsaw’s adult learners manned a stall at Guildford Farmers Market based on the High Street in Guildford.
-They sold a variety of items including wares made and designed by our adult learners and pupils.
+On/around World Autism Awareness Day (2nd April) Jigsaw’s adult learners have enjoyed manning a stall at Guildford Farmers Market based on the High Street in Guildford, selling a variety of items including wares made and designed by our adult learners and pupils.

-On 30th March Jigsaw held a bucket collection at the Friary Guildford and the nearby High Street.
-Thank you our team of volunteers who helped us engage the public and raise much needed funds for Jigsaw.
+Jigsaw has held bucket collections at the Friary Guildford and the nearby High Street.
+Thank you our team of volunteers who help us engage the public and raise much needed funds for Jigsaw.
 We are always looking for volunteers and have a wide variety of different opportunities listed on our ‘Volunteer’ page.

 Get in Touch

 Please get in touch and let us know if you can help.
 You can reach us by email: [email protected] or telephone 01483 277366.

 Jigsaw Trust is committed to raising awareness of autism and to providing facilities, services and resources for the education, integration, guidance, assessment, outreach and support of people affected by autism.
 The Trust manages Jigsaw CABAS School which currently supports up to 80 pupils (aged 4-19), JigsawPlus which supports 40 adults and Cafe on the Park, a social enterprise that offers adults and pupils a range of work experience opportunities tailored to their individual abilities and needs.

 Jigsaw School is unique within this field being the only fully accredited CABAS (Comprehensive Application of Behaviour Analysis to Schooling) School in the UK.
 Our approach means we are able offer personal and educational development that cannot be matched by the majority of traditional special needs schools.